 Ingress

 Stack includes an opinionated Cloudflare deployment so you can expose namespaces without writing additional manifests.
-Configure it directly on your StackApp so the namespace and ingress target stay aligned.
+Install it with the CLI so it won't be managed by the operator.

 Quick tunnels (no Cloudflare account)